atlassian/github-for-jira/docs/ip-allowlist.md

 ### Simple Method

-As an admin your GitHub org page `https://github.com/<your org>`, press on the `Settings` tab, then in the sidebar select the `Organization security` option.
+As an admin go to your GitHub org page `https://github.com/<your org>`, press on the `Settings` tab, then in the sidebar select the `Organization security` option.
 Scroll down to the `IP allow list` section.
 Both checkboxes `Enable IP allow list` and `Enable IP allow list configuration for installed GitHub Apps` should be selected and saved independently.

 ![](images/github-ip-allowlist.png)